 We give money to a rotating list of environmental NGOs to help replace the resources we have spent and to help preserve the environment (e.g. National Parks and organizations focused on preserving endangered species and biodiversity).

 We are incorporated as a Benefit Corporation in the state of Delaware.
 Once we have been in operation for one full year, we hope to achieve full Benefit Corporation status.

-Certified B Corporations are businesses that meet the highest standards of verified social and environmental performance, public transparency, and legal accountability to balance profit and purpose.
-B Corps are accelerating a global culture shift to redefine success in business and build a more inclusive and sustainable economy.
+Certified Benefit Corporations are businesses that meet the highest standards of verified social and environmental performance, public transparency, and legal accountability to balance profit and purpose.
+Benefit Corporations are accelerating a global culture shift to redefine success in business and build a more inclusive and sustainable economy.

-Returns & Contact Information
+Returns & Contact Info